Purchases made through links earn us a small commission, at no extra cost to you.

 The Lake Louise area is a special place any time of year, but it shines just a little brighter when the larch trees are decked out in their fall colours.

-Late autumn, larch tree needles turn a brilliant golden yellow before they fall to the ground in preparation for the winter.
+In autumn, larch tree needles turn a brilliant golden yellow before they fall to the ground in preparation for the winter.
 It’s quite the sight to see, especially against a backdrop of rugged mountain peaks and white glaciers.

 While there are many great places to see the larch trees in Banff National Park, the most well known is probably Larch Valley.